 Wait there’s more goodies at your perusal: a distinct scratch engine with disc physics, 2 virtual turntables with crossfader and built-in recorder to live record your mixes.
 You can also choose from over 10 customizable sample pads, record your beats in portrait/automatic landscape and share them with your fanbase Soundcloud, Twitter and Facebook.

 3) GarageBand (iPhone)

-Mac’s most popular free DAW, GarageBand, offers a stripped down version for iPads and iPhones known by the same name that lets you record, compose and mix up to 32 tracks.
+Mac’s most popular free DAW, GarageBand, offers a stripped down version for iPads and iPhones known by the same name that lets you record, compose and mix up to 32 audio tracks.
 The real novelty factor that makes GarageBand one of the best music making apps is its virtual session Drummer tool that comprises a catalogue of drummers traversing various electronic and percussion based groovy drumming styles.

 GarageBand’s multi-touch interface has something in store for every kind of musician.
-For instrumentalists, there are a gamut of amp emulators, and stompbox models that can be accessed by simply plugging your electric guitar in through an audio interface.
+For instrumentalists, there are a gamut of amp emulators, and stompbox models that can be accessed by simply plugging your guitar in through an audio interface.
 Whilst DJs and EDM producers can revel in studio class FX, custom audio loops, trigger live loop cell, remix style FX and record from scratch using loops in GarageBand’s extensive sound library.

 4) Music Maker Jam (Android and iPhone)

 If you are just starting out in music production and want a decent program that’s not as complex as a full-fledged DAW but with necessary bells and whistles for laying down vocals, then Music Maker Jam is worth checking out.
 It is a very simple app that can produce solid vocals in a jiffy thanks to over 300 mix pads spanning genres such as trap, rock, EDM, hip hop, latin, etc. and an 8-channel mixer for the perfect mixdown!